CANADA

 The pressure that builds within the tree during the early spring days causes the sap to leak through any cuts in the bark.
 As the pressure starts to drop, the sap flow slows until it stops for the night.
 This process continues for six weeks, until a carefully regulated amount of sap has been harvested.

 Maple sap contains about 97 percent water, plus minerals, organic acids and maple taste precursors.
 Heating the sap to remove the water content can be done in several ways.
 It takes about 40 liters of sap to make one liter of syrup.
-The trees on 2.5 acres of land can output about 250 liters of syrup.
+The trees on 2.5 acres of land can yield up to 250 liters of syrup.

 A Sappy Ending

 Once the syrup is collected and condensed, it is exported throughout the world.
-In 2017, 10,847 maple farms produced 12.5 million gallons of syrup.
+In 2024, more than 13,000 maple farms produced 19.9 million gallons of syrup.

-Quebec exports 95 percent of Canada’s maple products, making it the most productive province.
-The United States is one of Canada’s biggest importers, consuming 65 percent of the maple syrup exported from Canada.
+Quebec accounts for 89 percent of Canada’s maple output, making it the most productive province.
+The United States is one of Canada’s biggest importers, consuming 62 percent of the maple syrup exported from Canada.

-During the COVID-19 pandemic, demand for maple syrup grew while warm temperatures suppressed supply.
-As a result, the Federation of Quebec Maple Syrup Producers announced that 22.7 million kilograms of syrup would be released from its strategic reserve.
+During the COVID-19 pandemic, demand for maple syrup surged while warm temperatures reduced supply, leading to a significant drawdown from the strategic reserve.
+In 2021, the Federation of Quebec Maple Syrup Producers released 22.7 million kilograms of syrup to stabilize the market.

-Thanks to this sweet stockpile, you get to have your (pan)cake and eat it, too!
+These efforts ensure that maple syrup production can continue for years to come…so you get to have your (pan)cake and eat it, too!

 Have a suggestion for this story?
 We’d love for you to submit it!